Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 Background
 -------------
 IPython had become a popular choice for doing interactive scientific work.
 It extends the standard Python interpreter and adds many usefull new futures.
 There is realy no need to use the standard Python interpreter anymore.
-In addition to this IPython offers a web based Notebook that makes interactive work much easier,and have been used to write repeatable science papers and more recently a book has been published using this platform, the online Notebook Viewer and GitHub.
-The development of this material and toolchain to compile the notebook to a publishable PDF has inspired me to maybe even try and turn this into a full book.
+In addition to this IPython offers a web based Notebook that makes interactive work much easier,and have been used to write repeatable scientific papers and more recently a book has been written using this platform, the online Notebook Viewer and GitHub.
+The development of this material and toolchain to compile the notebook to a publishable PDF, has inspired me to maybe even try and turn this into a complete (free) book.
 Lets see what happens.

 Combining the most common scientific packages with IPython makes it a formidable tool and serious competition to R. ( _R is still awesome!_ )